By Rebecca Bennett

 - On Cross-departmental Projects, Indicate Department for Better Organization.

-On the Resource Sheet, use the Group column to indicate which department your resources belongs to.
+On the Resource Sheet, use the Group column to indicate which department or project vendor your resources belongs to.
 This will help with filtering and reporting to easily see what departments are responsible for.

 - Switch to Auto Scheduling.

 By default, all new tasks are set up to be manually scheduled.
 Don’t enter Start Dates or Finish Dates directly into the Gantt Chart.
-Instead, let the program calculate them for you based on duration, intelligent scheduling options, linking, and resource availability.
+Instead, let Microsoft Project calculate them for you based on duration, intelligent scheduling options, linking, and resource availability.
 This will save your head from hurting and missing deadlines.

 - Avoid Setting Deadlines on Undefined Tasks.